18F/iaa-mvp/README.md

 It's just Meteor.

+### GitHub API

+This applicatioh uses the `acounts-ui` and `acounts-github` Meteor packages to handle logins (meaning you log in with your GitHub account).
+To run this app locally (or on a server), you'll need to create a new GitHub application, copy `oauth_config.js.sample` as `oauth_config.js` and add your application token and secret.

 ## Deployment

 See devops for Cloud Foundry help/setup if you don't have an account (18F staff only).